aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PDF to DOCM" h2="Render PDF to DOCM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting PDF to DOCM is a common requirement for many C++ developers.
+DOCM is a Microsoft Word Open XML Macro-Enabled Document file format which is used to store documents with macros.
+It is a combination of XML and binary files which makes it more secure than other document formats.
+It is also used to store documents with embedded objects, such as charts, diagrams, and images.

+<h2>How Aspose.Total Helps for PDF to DOCM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PDF to DOCM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PDF file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOCM.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries which allows C++ developers to easily convert PDF to DOCM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PDF file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOCM.

+Aspose.PDF for C++ is a powerful PDF manipulation API which enables developers to create, edit, convert, and print PDF documents from within their own applications.
+It also allows developers to extract text, images, and other content from PDF documents.
+Aspose.Words for C++ is a powerful Word document processing API which enables developers to create, edit, and convert Word documents from within their own applications.
+It also allows developers to extract text, images, and other content from Word documents.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries which makes it easy for C++ developers to convert PDF to DOCM.
+It provides a simple and efficient way to convert PDF to DOCM without any manual intervention.
+Aspose.Total for C++ is a reliable and cost-effective solution for C++ developers who need to convert PDF to DOCM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}